 There may be many factors that cause you to procrastinate opening savings or investment accounts.
 Maybe it seems like a lot of work, or maybe you’d like to wait until your more financially well-off, or maybe you made an impulse purchase that caused you to wait to start saving until a later date.
 No matter the reason, the longer you wait to save up money the more it’s going to cost you.

-Every day your money is in an account is a chance for it to accrue interest, ergo you’ll have more money saved up in the long run the sooner you begin.
+Every day your money is in a savings account is a chance for it to accrue interest, ergo you’ll have more money saved up in the long run the sooner you begin.
 Putting this off may mean putting of your financial goals and retirement or just might mean you’re a lot less stable than you would have been.

 5. You Hurt Potential Future Earnings